Expectable Motion Unit: Avoiding Hazards From Human Involuntary Motions in Human-Robot Interaction: SAFE HUMAN-AWARE MOTION GENERATION

 \subsection{EMU Implementation and Validation}

-In this section, we describe the implementation of the Expectable Motion Unit (EMU) and the validation of the concept.
 The EMU is cascaded with the Safe Motion Unit \cite{Haddadin_2012}.
-The motion generator is implemented using the Franka Emika Control Interface and the manufacturer's joint velocity controller.
-For the practical realization of the EMU, we select a linear safety curve for the IMO threshold $q_r = $ \SI{15}{\%}.
-Using this safety curve, the instantaneous human-robot distance $d_\mathrm{h}$ is mapped to the safe velocity $v_\mathrm{EMU}$; see Fig. \ref{fig:s_curve}.
+The framework is straightforward to implement on most commercial robot systems.
+On the Franka Emika Panda, we use the manufacturer's control interface and joint velocity controller.
+For the practical realization of the EMU, we select a linear expectation curve for the IMO threshold $q_r = 0.15$.
+Using this expectation curve, the instantaneous human-robot distance $d_\mathrm{h}$ is mapped to the safe velocity $v_\mathrm{EMU}$; see Fig. \ref{fig:s_curve}.
 This is done for robot-human distances of less than \SI{30}{cm}.
 The velocity limit provided by the EMU is then forwarded to the SMU, which checks whether the desired speed also satisfies the physical safety constraint.
-The SMU maps the current configuration-dependent robot reflected mas $m(\vq)$ to a biomechanically safe velocity $v_\mathrm{SMU}$ via a curvature-related human injury threshold called safety curve; see Fig. \ref{fig:EMU-control}.
-For the instantaneous robot-human distance $d_\mathrm{h} \le d_\mathrm{max}$, the commaned robot velocity is the smallest of the three speeds $v_d$, $v_\mathrm{EMU}$, and $v_\mathrm{EMU}$.
+The SMU maps the current configuration-dependent robot reflected mass in the direction of motion $m(\vq)$ to a biomechanically safe velocity $v_\mathrm{SMU}$ via a curvature-related human injury threshold called safety curve; see Fig. \ref{fig:ablauf}.
+If the instantaneous robot-human distance is $d_\mathrm{h} \le d_\mathrm{max}$, the commanded robot velocity is the smallest of the three speeds $v_d$, $v_\mathrm{EMU}$, and $v_\mathrm{EMU}$.
 For distances $> d_\mathrm{max}$, the desired velocity is only limited by the SMU.
+Finally, the output of the framework is the safe robot velocity $v_\mathrm{safe}$ that prevents human injury and involuntary motion:

-To validate whether the EMU concept reduces IMO in practice, we repeat the experimental procedure proposed in Sec. \ref{sec:exp_proc} using the EMU velocity shaping.
-The experimental setup and and velocity profiles are depicted in Fig. \ref{fig:EMU-control}.
-The desired, nominal velocity profile is shown in blue, the velocity that was shaped by the combination of EMU and SMU in green.
-A group of eleven participants is part of the validation experiment with an average age of $28\pm4.4$ years including six males ($54,5$~\%) and five females ($45,5$~\%).
-We expect the relative frequency of IMO observed in this experiment to be less or equal to the desired threshold of $q_r = 0.15$.
+To validate whether the EMU concept reduces IMO in practice, we repeat the experiment described in Sec. \ref{sec:exp_proc}, this time using EMU velocity shaping.
+The experimental setup and velocity profiles are depicted in Fig. \ref{fig:EMU-control}.
+The desired nominal velocity profile is shown in black, the actual robot velocity shaped by the combination of EMU and SMU in blue.
+Twenty participants are part of the validation experiment with an average age of $36 \pm 17.7$ years, including ten males ($50$~\%) and ten females ($50$~\%).
+We want the relative frequency of IMO observed in this experiment to be less or equal to the desired threshold $q_r = 0.15$.